juji-io/datalevin/doc/vector.md

 Vectors can be added to different vector search domains, each corresponding to a vector index of its own.
 The option map of `new-vector-index` has a `:domain` that is a string value.
-If not specified, the default domain is `datalevin`.
+If not specified, the default domain is `"datalevin"`.

 When starting a  Datalog store, a `:vector-domains` option can be added to the option map, and its value is a map from domain strings to the option maps of each